‘Save Century II’ preps for Riverfest 2022

-WICHITA, Kans.
-(KSNW)–As the countdown continues to the 50th annual Riverfest, one local group is working to beautify the area around Century II.
+WICHITA, Kan.
+(KSNW) — As the countdown continues to the 50th annual Riverfest, one local group is working to beautify the area around Century II.

 “It makes us proud that people love our city, love our buildings, love the unique architecture in this one area, and we just want to make it look its best,” Celeste Racette with ‘Save Century II’ said.